A knot Floer stable homotopy type: Background

+Specializing to grid diagrams, and taking the kernel of the $U'_1$ action, we get our $\ell$-filtered chain complex $\Cp$ over $\ZZ[U'_2,\dots,U'_\ell]$, whose filtered chain homotopy type is an invariant of $(L,L_1)$.

 Here are a few other flavors of grid complexes.
-Let us pick one $O$ marking on each component of the link $L$.
-We let $\Chat$ be he quotient complex of $\Cp$ generated by $[x, j_1, \dots, j_n]$, where $j_i=0$ for all the markings $O_i$ that we picked.
-By adapting the proof of Proposition~\ref{prop:HFLp} to this setting, we see that the homology of $\Chat$ is $\widehat{\HFL}(L)$, the hat flavor of link Floer homology.
-If instead we ask for all $j_i$ to be zero (that is, the complex is generated over $\ZZ$ by $x \in \S$), we have a complex denoted $\Ct$, with homology $\widehat{\HFL}(L) \otimes V^{n-\ell}$, where $V = H_{*+1}(S^1).$ Just like $\Cp$, the complexes $\Chat$ and $\Ct$ admit Alexander multi-gradings.
+We may consider the intersection of the kernels of each of the $U'_k$-actions.
+This is a subcomplex $\Chat\subset\Cp$ generated by $[x,j_2,\dots,j_n]$ where $j_{i_k}=0$ for all the preferred $O_{i_k}$ markings that we picked.
+(If $L$ is a knot, this complex $\Chat$ is simply our original complex $\Cp$.)
+By adapting the proof of Proposition~\ref{prop:HFLp} to this setting, we see that $\Chat$ is $\ell$-filtered chain homotopy equivalent to $\widehat{\CFL}$, the hat flavor of link Floer chain complex.
+In particular, if we take the homology of its associated graded complex $\gChat$, we get $\widehat{\HFL}(L)$, the hat flavor of link Floer homology.

-\begin{remark} We followed here the notational conventions from \cite{OSS-book}, where grid complexes with rectangles not going over the $X$-markings are denoted by $\mathit{GC}$ (with various decorations).
-In \cite[Section 2.3]{MOSzT-hf-combinatorial}, these complexes are denoted $\mathit{CL}$. \end{remark}

-Let us also introduce a new grid complex for links, which we denote $\Cpp$.
-The generators are the same as $\Cp$, but the differential is

-where $\Xcoefficientsp{R}$ denotes the subvector of $\Xcoefficients{R}$ consisting of only those entries corresponding to $X$-markings that are on the same link component as the top-right marking $X_n$.
-In other words, we now allow rectangles to pass through the $X$-markings on all but one of the components of $L$.
-The Alexander multi-grading on generators produces an Alexander (multi-)filtration on $\Cpp$, one of whose components is a grading.

-When $L$ is a knot, we have that $\Cpp=\Cp$, but in general, $\Cpp$ (equipped with its Alexander filtration) contains more information than $\Cp$.